-View of Birkdale Village, showing a mix of land use, inclucing retail/service, office, institutional, and residential.
+View of Birkdale Village, showing a mix of land use, including retail/service, office, institutional, and residential.

-- 6. New buildings should be oriented toward streets, with the majority of parking located to the side or rear of buildings.
-Shared parking and/or structured parking is encouraged. - 7.
-The ground floor of buildings should be designed to activate streets and open space through a combination of design techniques that may include: Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk; Building corners that feature prominent entrances and distinctive architectural design; and/or Multi-family residential development with direct connections to the sidewalk for ground floor units where feasible.
+- 7. The ground floor of buildings should be designed to activate streets and open space through a combination of design techniques that may include: Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk; Building corners that feature prominent entrances and distinctive architectural design; and/or Multi-family residential development with direct connections to the sidewalk for ground floor units where feasible.
 Multi-story buildings are encouraged. - 8.
 Development is encouraged to include a variety of housing options such as detached single-family homes, attached single-family homes, townhomes, live/work buildings, and multi-unit residential buildings.
 The visual mass of buildings should be broken up through a combination of design techniques, including but not limited to: variation of architectural styles, building heights, and/or roof pitches to reduce apparent building size; and variation of building mass, scale, and type (such as townhomes and carriage houses mixed with standard apartment buildings). - 9.
-Residential buildings should be a minimum of 24' from the back of curb, including a front yard area of at least 8'.
-Uses should be oriented to the street.
-The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible. - 10.
+Residential uses should be oriented to the street.
+The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible.
+To provide a sense of privacy for first floor residents, buildings should have an appropriately designed front yard setback from the sidewalk.
+This typically would be 8', resulting in a setback from the curb of 22' to 24'.
+Alternative approaches that provide a sense of privacy also may be appropriate, such as increasing the setback, installing additional landscaping, and/or raising the first floor (providing vertical separation). - 10.
 Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place. - 11.
 Parks and open spaces should be oriented toward building entries and strategically located near pedestrian walkways to create desirable gathering destinations.
 Consolidation of required open space is encouraged.